wso2-attic/esb-connectors/activecampaign/activecampaign-connector/activecampaign-connector-1.0.0/README.txt

    i)   Navigate to the following URL and create an account in ActiveCampaign: https://www.activecampaign.com/signup ii)  Log In to the account, navigate to My Settings > API page and obtain the API URL and the API Key for further use. iii) Create a campaign which contains a URL to be clicked by the receivers and send it to a contact list which contain at least two contacts.
-Retrieve the ID of the campaign and the ID of the message related to the campaign for further use. iv)  Make sure the the URL of the campaign has been clicked by at least one of the receivers.
+Retrieve the ID of the campaign and the ID of the message related to the campaign for further use.
+           Tip to find the message Id: Click the specific campaign --> Click Message from the menus in left --> You can find the message Id from the un-subscribe link. iv)  Make sure the the URL of the campaign has been clicked by at least one of the receivers.

 4. Compress modified ESB as wso2esb-4.9.0-ALPHA.zip and copy that zip file in to location "{ESB_Connector_Home}/repository/".